galileo0106/galileo0106/README.md

 <br />

 <p>
-Hi, i'm [Code Joker](https://galileo0106.me/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+Hi, i'm [Code Joker](https://galileo0106.me/), a passionate self-taught full stack web developer and a freelance software engineer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 </p>

 <p>As a passionate self-taught full stack web developer and a freelance software engineer.
 My passion for software lies with dreaming up ideas and making them come.</p>